adambonsu/selenium-ruby-net-read-timeout/README.md

 * If there is a delay (1-2seconds) between the launch and an interaction, the session hangs and eventually returns a Net::ReadTimeout error

-If the delay is reduced from 5 to 3 seconds, the second page is loaded, but a Net::ReadTimeout still results?!?!?!
+* If the delay is reduced from 5 to 3 seconds, the second page is loaded, but a Net::ReadTimeout still results?!?!?!

-Increasing Capybara::config.default_max_wait_time to 30000 - no affect
+* Increasing Capybara::config.default_max_wait_time to 30000 - no affect
+* Is this even a cucumber thing?

 ## Task
 Create a small project that illustrates this issue